CharlesTaylor7/charlestaylor7/README.md

 ### Hi there 👋

-I'm a full stack generalist.
-I ❤️ functional programming.
+I'm a full stack Software engineer with 6+ years of experience.
+I love building delightful software.

+- 🔥 I am Interested in:
+  - WebGL
+  - Functional Programming, (Haskell, Purescript)
+  - Mathematics (Discrete, Algebra)

 - 💻 I’m currently contributing to:
   - 🍝 [Spago], the build tool for [Purescript].